OpenNews/srccon/proposals_list.md

 # SRCCON 2018 Session Proposals

 Thank you to everyone who submitted a session idea for SRCCON this year—what an amazing list!
 After we review each proposal, we'll notify everyone about their session status by the end of April.
-And between now and then, we hope reading through the proposals here helps spark ideas about how _you'd_ like to participate at SRCCON.
+And between now and then, we hope reading through the proposals here helps spark ideas about how _you'd_ like to participate.
+You have till April 20 [to tell us if you'd like to participate](/participation/form/) in SRCCON this year.

 <div class="session-proposal-list">{% comment %}The one-line if statement below is ugly but prevents massive whitespace in the template{% endcomment %}
 {% for proposal in site.data.proposals %}